sleekits/sleekits.github.io/_posts/2021-04-11-trading-strategy-optimization.md

 # Automated Trading Architecture

-The Sleekits team is developing a set of tools to automate tasks at each stage of a trading operation, as shown in the figure below.
+The Sleekits team is developing a set of tools to automate tasks at each stage of a trading operation.
+The figure below illustrates how such tools are interconnected as well as their components.
 The first stage in our automation framework is given by the **Strategy Layer**, which defines the technical indicators that generate the buy-sell signals.
-This layer also includes the rules for capital and risk allocation, depending on the traded assest.
+This layer also includes the rules for capital and risk allocation, depending on the traded assest and the expected operation period (hours, days, weeks).
 The **Service Layer** is in charge of receiving the signals, executing the orders and managing the multiple accounts with brokers and exchanges.
 The last component of the architecture is the **Optimization Layer**, which includes automated tasks for generating, storing and analyzing the data produced by the implemented strategy.
-In this post we will focus on the latter layer, providing an overview of its main components and promising results for any trader.
+In this post we will focus on the latter layer, providing an overview of both, its main components and promising results.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/strategy-optimization/sleekits-service-architecture.png" alt="">